thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ![](images/account-page.jpg){.centered width=60%}
 :::::

-Personal information can be edited by Delegates and organizers for an account without a WCA ID, but for accounts with a linked ID, only the WCA Results Team can make such changes (see the Requesting Changes to Personal Data section, below).
-Delegates can remove the linked WCA ID from one account (with some exceptions, which WRT must handle) and assign it to another account.
+Personal information can be edited by Delegates and organizers for an account without a WCA ID, but for accounts with a linked ID, only the WRT can make such changes (see the Requesting Changes to Personal Data section, below).
+Delegates can remove the linked WCA ID from one account (with some exceptions, which the WRT must handle) and assign it to another account.
 In order for a WCA ID to be linked to an account the personal data fields in both must match.

 ### Handling WCA ID Claims